BLUE HORIZON 1261

 "Let's get you away from here," he said quietly.
 Merlin walked with him in the direction toward the spaceport, one hand up on his opposite shoulder.
 "My office is back this way."

 "Thank you for your assistance," the wolf said gratefully.
-"My name is Merlin Sinclair.
-I'm the captain of the Blue Horizon."
+"I am Captain Sinclair of the Blue Horizon."

-"Pleased to meet you, Captain.
+"Pleased to meet you, Captain Sinclair.
 I'm Taro Brookhaven."

 Merlin blinked.
 "Your name is Taro?" he asked.
 "That's the name of a vixen who works for me."